webdriverio/native-demo-app/docs/CONTRIBUTING.md

 # Contributing
 ## Setting up the development environment

-If you want to contribute to the project we advise you to first set up your machine as described in the React Native documentation which can be found [here](https://reactnative.dev/docs/environment-setup).
-Make sure you follow the *React Native CLI Quickstart* guide.
+If you want to contribute to the project we advise you to first set up your machine for Expo development.
+Follow the Expo documentation which can be found [here](https://docs.expo.dev/get-started/installation/).
+Make sure you have:

+- Node.js 18 or higher
+- npm or yarn
+- For iOS: Xcode and CocoaPods
+- For Android: Android Studio and Android SDK

 ## Setting up the project
 After setting up your machine you can: